txt/sin21/docs/00hello.md

 But  you  know this, you learned in childhood.
 Remember, the cat in the hat did do disrupt, then he did clean up.
-He had tools for clean up. do  you?
+He had tools for clean up.
+Do  you?

 <img width="776" alt="image" src="https://user-images.githubusercontent.com/29195/129815422-5a3be6e9-352d-46ad-9dd8-3f0d472a4b14.png">